RavanH/xml-sitemaps-manager/readme.txt

 **Data that is published**

-An XML Sitemap index, referencing other sitemaps containing your web site's public post URLs of selected post types that are already public, along with their last modification date and associated image URLs, and any selected public archive URLs.
+An XML Sitemap index, referencing other sitemaps containing your web site's public post URLs of selected public post types, optionally with their last modification date, and any selected public archive URLs.

-An author sitemap can be included, which will contain links to author archive pages.
-These urls contain author/user slugs, and the author archives can contain author bio information.
-If you wish to keep this out of public domain, then deactivate the author sitemap and use an SEO plugin to add noindex headers.

 **Data that is transmitted**

-Data actively transmitted to search engines is your sitemap location and time of publication.
-This happens upon each post publication when at least one of the Ping options on Settings > Writing is enabled.
-In this case, the selected search engines are alerted of the location and updated state of your sitemap.
+There is no data actively transmitted to search engines or other third parties.

 = Contribute =